International Humanities, Arts and Social Sciences

-As a member of the Russell Group, we are committed to supporting, promoting and conducting the highest calibre research in the arts and humanities.
+As a member of the Russell Group, we are committed to supporting, promoting and conducting the highest calibre research in the arts and humanities, and the social sciences.
 We are keen to explore opportunities for interdisciplinary practice, to develop international research partnerships and to foster a vibrant atmosphere for intellectual exchange.

 The College of Humanities is involved with many research projects that promote and develop relationships around the globe, with international impact.